nantaaditya/spring-boilerplate/single-module-non-reactive/README.md

   this package for storing bean, helper, external library, etc configuration
 - ENTITY
   this package for storing entity, mapping between table on database and POJO class
+- FACTORY
+  this package for storing factory to create or store implementation of bean.
 - HELPER
   this package for storing helper
 - INTERCEPTOR